Child prostitution in West Africa: Mental effects

-Children removed from sex trafficking can be suicidal and suffer from a loss of confidence more so if they lack a stable support system.
+Children removed from sex trafficking can be suicidal and suffer from a loss of confidence, especially if they lack a stable support system.

 Boys in prostitution

-Underage boys partaking in prostitution is often times overlooked and not seen as an imperative issue in Western Africa.
+The presence of underage boys in prostitution is often times overlooked and not seen as an imperative issue in Western Africa.
 Anti-gay opinions have become the norm in Africa with some countries criminalizing homosexuality.
 In most African countries the extensiveness of boy prostitution is seldom admitted or expressed as an issue, due to a combination of deeply rooted gender roles set by religion and sociocultural values.

 The greatest leading factor in West Africa leaving boys more prone to prostitution is homelessness.
 This displacement from their home is a result of an assortment of reasons including: sexual abuse, homophobia, and discrimination, all common experiences for people within this population.
 Many underage boys fled their home as a means to escape physically and/or sexually abusive households while others who identify as gay fled their home as a result of the homophobic atmosphere.